Frequently Asked Questions

 Yes.
 Actually, Tribe has come to mean the people at W&M. Here are a few other definitions:

 Our work started with discussions about the guidelines for mascot submissions.
 And, we had a lot to do on the communication front to get the word out.
 Next, we developed a checklist to screen mascot ideas and encouraged your ideas during the April 30, 2009 - June 30, 2009 submission period.
-We post notes from all of our meetings and discussions.
-Now we are culling through hundreds of ideas looking for the right one!
-One way to stay in tune with our decisionmaking is the "In Committee" feature on our blog.
+We posted notes from many of our meetings and discussions.
+Next, we examined hundreds of ideas looking for the right one!
+After working with Torch Creative on concept drawings, we announced five mascot finalists.
+We then reviewed feedback from 11,000 individuals who completed a survey during the public comment period.
+The final step was a recommendation to President Reveley.

-The committee doesn't have a deadline; but we are following a tentative time line.
-We included a lot of time for alumni, students, faculty, staff and friends to submit ideas.
-And, since we expect to get numerous submissions, we've built in plenty of time to review all of the suggestions.
-We hope to finish our search for a mascot in late 2009.
+The committee followed this time line.
+We included a lot of time for alumni, students, faculty, staff and friends to submit ideas (April 2009 - June 2009).
+And, since we expected to get numerous submissions, we built in a 30-day public comment period.
+We completed our search for a mascot in March 2010.
+We announced the new Tribe mascot at a campus event on April 6, 2010.

 Didn't W&M have a green blob in a tri-cornered hat as a mascot?